MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 ms.lasthandoff: 05/08/2020
 ms.locfileid: "44163883"
 ---
-# <a name="try-or-purchase-audio-conferencing-in-microsoft-365-or-office-365-for-skype-for-business-online"></a>Essayez ou achetez une audioconférence dans Microsoft 365 ou Office 365 pour Skype entreprise Online
+# <a name="try-or-purchase-audio-conferencing-in-microsoft-365-or-office-365-for-skype-for-business-online"></a>Essayer ou acheter l’audioconférence dans Microsoft 365 ou Office 365 pour Skype Entreprise Online

 > [!Note]
-> Pour plus d’informations sur l’audioconférence dans Microsoft Teams, voir [essayer ou acheter une audioconférence dans microsoft 365 ou Office 365 pour Skype pour Microsoft teams](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams).
+> Pour plus d’informations sur l’audioconférence dans Microsoft Teams, voir Essayer ou acheter [l’audioconférence dans Microsoft 365 ou Office 365](/MicrosoftTeams/try-or-purchase-audio-conferencing-in-office-365-for-teams)pour Skype pour Microsoft Teams.

 Sometimes people in your organization will need to use a phone to call in to a meeting.
 Skype for Business includes the Audio Conferencing feature for just this situation!
 People can call into Skype for Business meetings using a phone, instead of using the Skype for Business app on a mobile device or PC.